 4.8 Wellhead Protection Plan

 For the purpose of this plan, wellhead protection zones were as established in the Pollutant Discharge Prohibition Ordinance (PDPO) consist of aquifers and/or groundwater recharge zones as with minimum zoning radii of 100 feet for groundwater extraction of 1,000 gallons per day (gpd); 200 feet for 5,000 gpd; 300 feet for 20,000 gpd; 400 feet for wells pumping 100,000 gpd or more.
-These wellhead protection areas are delineated on a map at a scale of 1 inch to 1,000 feet and are entitled "Wellhead Protection Overlays.
+These wellhead protection areas are delineated on a map at a scale of 1 inch to 1,000 feet and are entitled "Wellhead Protection Overlays.”
 This map is on file at the TEPA.
-In addition, the PDPO provides specifications regulating permitted activities within these wellhead protection areas.
+In addition, the PDPO provides specifications regarding dispute resolution and regulating permitted activities within these wellhead protection areas.

-Furthermore, as specified in the PDPO, if the location of the wellhead protection zone in relation to a suspected prohibited use is in doubt, resolution of boundary disputes shall be through the Hoopa Valley Land Management Department.

 4.9 Policy on the Control of Water Quality with Respect to On-Site Waste Treatment and Disposal Practices